cam-findlay/silverstripe-clicktale/README.md

 # SilverStripe ClickTale Module

 The ClickTale modules adds the ability to do deep web analysis and screen recording on any page on your website.
-YOu can toggle tracking on and off each page in the ClickTale tab.
+You can toggle tracking on and off each page in the ClickTale tab.

 For more information about the ClickTale Integration Module see (http://wiki.clicktale.com/Article/PHP_integration_module)